blog_header

 by Daphne Thompson, on Dec 13, 2016 3:22:37 PM

 Much colder than normal temperatures continue today from the Northwest into the north-central U.S. and are spreading through the Midwest and toward the Mid-Atlantic and Northeast.
-However, above to much above …
+However, above to much …

 Read Story